auth0-developer-hub/api_express_typescript_hello-world/README.md

-# Express.js API Security Essentials
+# Express.js Authorization: Basic API Access Control Sample

-This TypeScript code sample demonstrates how to build an Express.js API server that is secure by design.
+This TypeScript code sample demonstrates how to implement authorization in an Express.js API server using Auth0.

 ## Run the Project